 A mature, old-money set has gravitated to the Island Shangri-La since its 1991 opening.
 After all, the design is the epitome of classic luxury: formal European furnishings with Asian accents are consistent throughout the public spaces and the 565 rooms and suites – all of which deliver panoramic views of Victoria Harbour and the Peak.
 If that sounds familiar, it’s because the Shangri-La is also a short walk from Pacific Place and Admiralty MTR station.
 One distinctive feature is the library with soaring jade marble columns, navy blue leather chairs and a multilingual selection of about 1,000 titles.
-Other perks include the outdoor pool and the Lobster Bar and Grill for live jazz.
+Other perks at one of the most eminent hotels in Central include the outdoor pool and the Lobster Bar and Grill for live jazz.

 Detail You’ll Love: The atrium features the world’s largest indoor silk mural, a 16-storey-tall classical Chinese landscape painting created by 40 Beijing artists over six months.

 Pool?
 Yes, an outdoor pool.